 Nose

-Expressive, with black and red fruit flavors and elegant notes of vanilla and spices.
+Expressive, with notes of black and red fruits and elegant hints of vanilla and spices

-Opulent and structured with notes of plum, blackcurrant, blackberry, and chocolate.
-Long finish with ripe, silky tannins, a hint of spice, and toasted notes.
+Rich and well-structured, with notes of plum, blackcurrant, blackberry, and chocolate.
+A long finish with ripe, silky tannins, a hint of spice, and toasted notes

 Serve